Ecstatic Integration

 In this article we’ll look at the world of psychedelic coaching, what it offers, and the potentials and perils it poses for practitioners and clients.
 I asked some of the world’s experts on coaching and the leading coaching associations what they make of psychedelic coaching, and looked at the only psychedelic coaching course accredited by the International Coaching Federation.

 Earlier this week a reader sent me a link for a Psychedelic Coach Accelerator Training Course.
-The course, run by Canadian couple Jay and Cory Fiset, is an interesting window into the growing psychedelic coaching industry.
+The course, run by Canadian couple Jay and Cory Fiset, is an interesting window into the growing psychedelic coaching industry (I have no financial relationship to this or any other course or psychedelic product).
 The pitch for the course is simple: the coaching industry is getting saturated - the number of coaches rose by 53% between 2019 and 2023, fees are going down, and there’s intense competitive pressure from AI LLMs.
 So how are coaches going to stand out from the crowd?
 Well, one way they can is by offering psychedelics.
 As the website declares:

 Jay Fiset argues that we’re just at the very early stages of psychedelic mainstreaming, there’s a huge amount of room to grow, and the biggest market will be ‘healthy normals’ looking to psychedelics for personal growth rather than mental health treatment.
 That’s where coaches offering ‘functional psychedelics’ come in.
 He’s written a Functional Psychedelics Manifesto: ‘This is not therapy, this is not ceremony, this is the future of personal evolution.’

 Jay and Cory ran a coach training company in Canada for 30 years, then five years ago they took MDMA ‘to save our marriage’.
-They took a psychedelic coach training program (Paul Austin’s Psychedelic Coaching Institute), and now they say they have a seven-figure psychedelic coaching business.
+They took a psychedelic coach training program, and now they say they have a seven-figure psychedelic coaching business.

-The Fisets offer clients two main ‘protocols’ - one is The Connection Experience for couples, which is an LSD and psilocin session for $2250 (or six for $6000); the other is Blast Off Mastermind, a self-optimization experience involving 3-MMC, which also costs $2000.
-What is 3-MMC?
+The Fisets offer clients two main ‘protocols’ - one is The Connection Experience for couples, which is an LSD and psilocin session for $2250 (or six for $6000); the other is Blast Off Mastermind, a self-optimization experience involving 3-MMC (metaphedrone), which also costs $2000.

 Jay told Tricycle Day magazine: